Updated May 2026 by Abhi Singh

 One thing I tell every buyer looking in this area: do not just compare prices.
 Compare commute times, school ratings, and what your property taxes will actually be.
 Pierce County tax rates vary more than people expect, and a $575,000 home in Graham will have a very different monthly payment than a $575,000 home in Federal Way once you factor in taxes, HOA, and insurance.

 If you are a first-time buyer, Washington state has some strong down payment assistance programs that work especially well at South Sound price points.
-I break those down in detail in my Buyer's Playbook, including income limits and how to apply.
+I break those down in detail in my First-Time Buyer Guide and my Buyer's Playbook, including income limits and how to apply.

 Selling a Home in Puyallup and South Sound

 If you are thinking about selling, the rising inventory means you cannot just list your home and expect offers to pour in.
 That worked in 2021 and 2022.
 It does not work now.
-The homes that are selling quickly in Puyallup and the surrounding areas right now have three things in common: they are priced correctly from day one, they are clean and well-presented, and they have professional photos.
+The homes that are selling quickly in this area right now have three things in common: they are priced correctly from day one, they are clean and well-presented, and they have professional photos.

 The homes that are sitting 45+ days almost always share the same mistake: overpricing.
-With inventory up 30% in Pierce County, buyers have options.
+With inventory up across Pierce and South King County, buyers have options.
 If your home is priced $20,000 to $30,000 above what recent comparable sales support, buyers will simply skip it and move to the next listing.
 I pull real comparable sales data for every seller I work with before we set a price, and I will tell you what the market actually supports, not what sounds good.

 For the full breakdown on selling costs, Washington excise tax rates, and a week-by-week timeline of what to expect, check my Seller's Guide.